frankabeike/Project_Portfolio/Project_Prediction/README.md

 # Project Prediction

-This directory contains one R script and one python scrip for comparing and predicting finish times of runners.
+This directory contains one R script and one Python scrip for comparing and predicting finish times of runners.

 ## Content